 You will get paid the day after your products arrive at one of Decluttr’s warehouses.

-You can also sell your books with their mobile app.
-Shipping is free and you can get paid with cash, PayPal, or store credit.
+You can also sell your textbooks with their mobile app which can make it easier to enter the ISBN numbers.
+Shipping is free on and you can get paid with cash, PayPal or credit to TextbookRush.

 BookFinder.com has been in the textbook buyback business since 1997 and has received many positive accolades from major publications such as Forbes, The New York Times, and Lifehacker.